Painting Walls & Interiors – Tip Sheet

 freshhomeideas.com

-Chevron Strips: Similar to the herringbone design, includes directions for how to mark off the wall with painter’s tape.
+Chevron Strips: Similar to the herringbone design, includes directions for how to mark off with tape.

 remodelaholic.com